-We offer initial teacher training (ITT) to graduates joining the teaching profession through our School Direct programme.
+We offer initial teacher training (ITT) to graduates joining the teaching profession through our Swindon Initial Teacher Education (SITE) and partnering with University of Gloucestershire.
 As a trainee teacher you will have access to invaluable school and classroom experience that will equip you with the knowledge, skills and experience you will need to become an excellent class teacher.
 Currently we train teachers in partnership with The University of Gloucestershire.

 One year (September through to June).